 If you’re wondering how to avoid tech support scams, there are a number of things you can do.
 In general, it’s a good idea to:

-1. Be wary: Handle all unexpected, inbound communications with caution.
-Most reputable companies do not send out unsolicited phone calls, emails, or online messages.
+- Be wary: Handle all unexpected, inbound communications with caution.
+Most reputable companies won’t contact you through unsolicited phone calls, emails, or online messages.
 What’s more, real tech support departments will never ask you to pay with gift cards or a bank transfer.

-2. Be assertive: If a caller insists there’s an urgent problem with your computer, don’t be alarmed—and don’t be afraid to say “no” and hang up.
+- Be assertive: If a caller insists there’s an urgent problem with your computer, don’t be alarmed.
+More important, don’t be afraid to say “no”—and then hang up.
 There’s no computer problem that can’t wait to be addressed.
 If a caller claims to be from a reputable company, verify that company’s phone number and call the number directly.

-3. Be protective of your personal information: Never give out your personal or financial information by email or by phone.
-When conducting online transactions, use credit cards instead of your bank info or debit card.
-Most credit card companies will not hold you liable for fraud, which makes them a safer way to buy online.
+- Be protective of your personal information: Never give out your personal or financial information by email or by phone.
+If you’re shopping online, use credit cards instead of your bank information or debit card.
+Most credit card companies will not hold you liable for fraud, which makes them a safer way to buy.

 Most importantly, trust your instincts.
 If you receive a website pop-up, email, text message, or phone call that doesn’t feel right, don’t hesitate to ignore it or end the conversation.